 Robert Charette is a frequent international lecturer and author.
 He is the author of the McGraw-Hill books, Software Engineering Risk Analysis and Management (1989), Applications Strategies for Risk Management (1990), Software Engineering Environments: Concepts and Technology (1986), and co-author of A Unified Approach for the Development of Systems (1987) and Decision Empowerment: A Parent’s Guide to Raising Good Decision Makers (2007).
 He also was the primary author of the Introduction to the Management of Risk (HMSO:1993).
 Along with these, Charette has written chapters or contributions for the Encyclopedia of Software Engineering (1994, 2001), Advances in Computing (1997) and Effective Risk Management: Some Keys to Success (2003).

 Charette has written well over 150 journal, magazine and other articles on the subject of risk management, project and program management, innovation and entrepreneurship.
 Charette is an award-winning contributing editor to IEEE Spectrum magazine, where he writes the Risk Factor blog.
 Charette writes regularly for the Cutter IT Journal, and has previously written for Business Intelligence Review and Government Executive magazine, among others.
 Previously, he was on the editorial board ofSoftware Quality Professional and was a long-time contributing editor to the London-based magazine Software Management.
-Charette is also an information resource for the Wall Street Journal, Investor’s Business Daily, the Boston Globe, CNN, National Public Radio, CIO magazine and several other print and television news outlets.
+Charette is also an information resource for the Wall Street Journal, Investor’s Business Daily, the Boston Globe, the New York Times, CNN, National Public Radio, CIO magazine and several other print and television news outlets.